-The holiday is not named “Thanksfeeling”, however, but “Thanksgiving”.
-The name assumes a certain facility with gratitude, an ability not only to count our blessings, but to articulate them, too.
+The name assumes a certain facility with gratitude, an ability to count our blessings and articulate them, too.

-Giving thanks, however, is more acquired skill than innate ability.
-Gratitude takes practice.
+Giving thanks, however, is an acquired skill than an innate ability.

-By giving thanks, we feel with a grateful heart.
+By giving thanks, we experience life with grateful hearts.

 How To Create Your Own Gratitude Practice